rurbin3/ch3r0/README.md

 # ch3r0 frame-work

-the ch3r0 [new update] file will run the hackers-tool-kit with proxychains and other tools making you anonymous when hacking but some stuff might be slow or not work... to run ch3r0 look below
+the ch3r0 [new update] file will run the ch3r0 with proxychains and other tools making you anonymous when hacking but some stuff might be slow or not work... to run ch3r0 look below

-cd hackers-tool-kit
+cd ch3r0

-python htksecure.py
+python ch3r0s.py

 # UPDATES
 this is where i will try to put the most recent updates

-added a htk-lite option which runs my ch3r0 tool
+added a ch3r0-l option which runs my ch3r0 tool

 added a dns spoofing option